Azure/sg-aks-workshop/cluster-provisioning/README.md

 This lab walks your through provisioning a secure AKS cluster utilizing Terraform.
 We will use Terraform to deploy the cluster and Weaveworks Flux to provide some post provisioning of resources, so we we can automate the entire provisioning and post-provisioning needed to have a production cluster.

 You may ask "Why not utilize Azure Resource Manger Templates?"...
-The reason we have utilized Terraform is that it gives a multi-platform provisioning tool, that also lets us automate the provisioning of non-Azure resource, so we'll have a full production cluster setup from a single provisioning tool.
+The reason we have utilized Terraform is that it gives a multi-platform provisioning tool, that also lets us automate the provisioning of non-Azure resources, so we'll have a full production cluster setup from a single provisioning tool.

 We will first need to setup all our variables from the last lab, so we can utilize the networking infrastructure that was setup.